HelyxM/Final-Project/README.md

-# Creating An Analysis of the Trends Between Films and User Ratings of Them
+# An Analysis of the Trends Between Films and User Ratings of Them

 ### **Segment 3**:
 A Film-Rating Database